 Thanks to Joanna Gains, shiplap has taken over the design community over the past several years.
 Whether rustic or modern, shiplap has become a go-to design element for many.

 The term shiplap was originally used to describe a plank of wood that had rabbets cut on each edge that would allow the boards to overlap, revealing a small groove.
 But now the term is used to describe many different types of material that result in the same look.

-In our current house, we used a material called nickel gap boards.
-It gives the same final appearance as shiplap, but instead of rabbets, it has a tongue and groove.
+In our current house, we use a material called nickel gap boards.
+It gives the same final appearance as a shiplap, but instead of rabbets, it has a tongue and groove.

 Using shiplap is an easy way to add visual interest to a room.
 Here are some different ways you can incorporate shiplap into your home:

 Probably the most obvious and widely used application of shiplap is to use it to cover all of the walls in one entire room.
 This is usually done in a great room or entryway.
 We did this in our current farmhouse.